JoseSalgado1024/otto/README.md

 Arguments:

 + `-r` | `--randomize`: Random Method.
-If randomize flag is not present, Combinations method it'll be selected.
+If randomize flag is not present, Combinations method 'll be selected.
 + `-d` | `--dictionary`: Custom dictionary.
 By default `aabcdefghijklmnñopqrstuvwxyz`.
 + `-a` | `--amount`: How many keys do you wanna generate.
 By default `10`.
 + `-u` | `--uppercase`: Include upper case chars.
 By default `False`.